Didda

-Didda (c.
-924 – 8 August 1003), also known as The Catherine of Kashmir, was the last ruler of Yashaskara Dynasty who ruled Kashmir from 980 to 1003.
+Didda or Dyed Reayn (c.
+924 – 8 August 1003), also known as The Catherine of Kashmir[because of westernisation], was the last ruler of the Utpala Dynasty of Kashmir from 980 to 1003.
 She first acted as regent for her son and various grandsons from 958 to 980, and from 980 as sole ruler and monarch.
 Most knowledge relating to her is obtained from the Rajatarangini, a work written by Kalhana in the twelfth century.

 Early life

 Didda was a daughter of Simharāja, the King of Lohara, and a granddaughter on her maternal side of Bhimadeva Shahi, one of the Hindu Shahi of Kabul.
 Lohara lay in the Pir Panjal range of mountains, on a trade route between western Punjab and Kashmir.

 At the age of 26, she married the King of Kashmir, Ksemagupta, thus uniting the Kingdom of Lohara with that of her husband.
 Even prior to becoming regent, Didda had considerable influence in state affairs, and coins have been found which appear to show both her name and that of Ksemagupta.